borglefink/cntsrc/README.md

 use a single config file and refer to it with the *-c* parameter when counting.

-When traversing the file system, each file system entry is examined, and will be excluded if the file- or directoryname (including path) contains the exclusion string.
+When traversing the file system, each file system entry is examined, and will be excluded if the file- or directoryname (including path) contains one of the exclusion strings.
 Directories can be qualified/separated with the standard operating system path separator i.e. \ on windows, / on unix and osx.
 Note that the windows path separator \ needs to be escaped  as \\\\ inside a json string.